 During the introduction of Making Tax Digital, ICAEW is sharing the latest information and discussions around the software that tax payers and agents will need to keep digital records.

-It seems probable that for businesses which have income above the VAT threshold, software will be needed which extracts data from the accounting records and can submit information equivalent to that currently filed through the nine box submission made via the Government Gateway.
+It appears that for businesses which have income above the VAT threshold, software will be needed which extracts data from the accounting records and can submit information equivalent to that currently filed through the nine box submission made via the Government Gateway.
 As many businesses have to make partial exemption calculations, are using VAT schemes, or need to make other adjustments often involving excel spreadsheets, updated commercial software will be needed or application programme interfaces (APIs) will need to be attached to in-house accounting systems, to enable returns to be filed.

 We will update this section with further information as it becomes available.

 For those taxpayers already using supported accounting software (whether based on desktops or in the cloud), and agents running practitioner accounting software, the move to MTD-compatible software should be handled by your software vendor; they have been and continue to be in dialogue with HMRC to understand the requirements and deliver solutions for their customers in the appropriate timescale.
 Additional processes will be required for submitting returns quarterly.